LtECoD/LtECoD.github.io/post/2021/2021-04-07-Potential-Outcomes-Framework.md

 \definition{Potential Outcome}{Potential outcome is the outcome of a treatment that was applied to a unit.}

-An example is shown here to better illustrate the above three definitions:
+An example is shown here to illustrate the above three definitions better:
 \example{Consider the scenario where you are unhappy.
 And you are considering whether or not to get a dog to help make you happy.
 In this scenario, you is one of the unit, the treatment is whether or not to get a dog, and the potential outcome is happiness.}

 If you become happy after you get the dog, does this mean the dog caused you to be happy?
 Well, what if you would have also become happy had you not gotten the dog?
 Okey, answering these causal questions requires an important concept: treatment effect.